Using the University of Michigan's Surveys of Consumers to measure health care consumer confidence -- 2010-11

-This grant funds the addition of several health care questions to the University of Michigan's monthly Surveys of Consumers over the course of a year.
+This grant continues funding for a series of health care questions on the University of Michigan's monthly Surveys of Consumers.
 The Surveys of Consumers track consumer attitudes and expectations, most notably the widely used economic indicator of consumer confidence.
-The project is designed to allow the Robert Wood Johnson Foundation to track health care consumer confidence monthly at a time when health care insecurity is high and the nation is in the midst of a debate on health care reform.
-The Foundation's Communications staff and coverage communications firms will disseminate the surveys' findings each month to media outlets, demonstrating the urgent need for policymakers to implement significant reform.
+The grant will support the Robert Wood Johnson Foundation's ongoing efforts to track health care consumer confidence each month at a time when health care insecurity is high and the nation continues to grapple with health reform.
+The Foundation's Communications staff and communications firms will disseminate the surveys' findings each month to media outlets.